Learn and Practice Applied Machine Learning

 Over the last decade I have been using and refining a methodology of designing and completing small projects to learn, apply and implement machine learning algorithms.
 I used it to survive grad school, write a book of algorithms, finish client work and to do well in machine learning competitions.

-I have outlined this methodology and provided a blueprint for 4 different project types in a 32-page PDF guide called:
+I have outlined this methodology and provided a blueprint for 4 different project types called the Small Projects Methodology: Learn and Practice Applied Machine Learning.

 If you want to learn and apply machine learning and like small self-study projects, then this guide is for you!